Curtis Granderson: Minor leagues

-2004–2005
+Major leagues: 2004–2006

-The Tigers promoted Granderson to the MLB for the first time in September 2004.
-He made his MLB debut on September 13 against the Minnesota Twins.
-He received his second promotion to the majors in July 2005, and he appeared in six games.
-After his third promotion to the MLB, in August, he remained in the majors permanently.
-Granderson had his first career MLB inside-the-park home run on September 15, a five-hit game September 18 and a walk-off home run on September 26 against the Chicago White Sox.
+The Tigers promoted Granderson to MLB for the first time in September 2004.
+He made his MLB debut on September 13 against the Minnesota Twins, going hitless but threw out a baserunner from the outfield.
+He received his second promotion to the majors in July 2005, playing in six games.
+After his third promotion to MLB that August, he remained in the majors permanently.
+Granderson hit his first MLB inside-the-park home run on September 15, had a five-hit game September 18, and hit a walk-off home run on September 26 against the Chicago White Sox.

-2006

 Granderson became the Tigers starting center fielder for the 2006 season after beating out Nook Logan for the position during spring training.
 From the start of his major league career in 2004, Granderson began a 151-game errorless streak, the longest by a position player to start his career since Dave Roberts went errorless in 205 games.
-Granderson hit two home runs during the 2006 American League Division Series and one in the 2006 American League Championship Series, but struggled in the 2006 World Series, batting .095, as the Cardinals defeated the Tigers.
+Granderson hit two home runs during the American League (AL) Division Series and one in the AL Championship Series, but struggled in the World Series, batting .095, as the Cardinals defeated the Tigers.

 2007

-Through June, Granderson ranked first among American League (AL) outfielders in triples (14), third in doubles (22), tied for fourth in runs (58) and tied for 10th in homers (11) with a .289 batting average in the 2007 season.
-Although Granderson was not listed on the 2007 All-Star Game ballot, due to the Tigers' decision to put Gary Sheffield as an outfielder on the ballot, he still received 376,033 write-in votes, the most write-in votes for any player.
+Through June, Granderson ranked first among AL outfielders in triples (14), third in doubles (22), tied for fourth in runs (58) and tied for 10th in homers (11) with a .289 batting average in the 2007 season.
+Although Granderson was not listed on the All-Star Game ballot, due to the Tigers' decision to put Gary Sheffield as an outfielder on the ballot, he still received 376,033 write-in votes, the most write-in votes for any player.
 Granderson was named the AL Player of the Week on July 16, the first time he had won the award, as he hit .500 (8 for 16) with two doubles, a triple, and a home run during that week.
 Granderson slugged .938, drove in two runs, scored seven runs, and had fifteen total bases during Detroit's four-game series against the Seattle Mariners.

 On August 7, Granderson became the second player in franchise history to have at least 30 doubles, 15 triples, 15 home runs, and ten stolen bases in a single season when he hit a double in a game against the Tampa Bay Devil Rays.
 The other Tiger to accomplish this feat was Charlie Gehringer in 1930.
 He became the sixth member of baseball's 20–20–20 club on September 7, joining the Kansas City Royals' George Brett (1979), Willie Mays of the New York Giants (1957), Cleveland's Jeff Heath (1941), St. Louis' Jim Bottomley (1928), and Frank Schulte of the Chicago Cubs (1911).
 Granderson stole his 20th base of the season on September 9, joining Mays and Schulte as the only players in major league history to reach 20 doubles, 20 triples, 20 home runs, and 20 stolen bases in a season, a feat accomplished by the Philadelphia Phillies' Jimmy Rollins 21 days later.